Berg0162/Simcline-V2/README.md

 + running Zwift, Rouvy or myWhoosh app or alike,
 + working Feather ESP32-V2 (or other ESP32S3) development board and
 + working Smart Trainer (see above support list)
-+ running Simcline-V2 library and FTMS-MITM application.<br>
++ running Simcline-V2 library and Smart-MITM application.<br>

 # Testing is Knowing!<br>
 I can understand and respect that you have some reserve: Is this really working in my situation?
 Better test if it is working, before buying all components and start building.
 In the Simcline-V2 Library <b>Examples</b> section (see <b>..documents/arduino/libraries/Simcline-V2/examples</b>) you will find the appropriate applications for testing and running SIMCLINE that come with the library.
-The one you should start with in this stage is <b>FTMS-MITM</b> It is developed with the only intention to allow you to check if the MITM solution is delivering in your specific situation.
-Within the Arduino IDE 2 select on the top bar menu: File > Examples > Simcline-V2 > FTMS-MITM<br>
+The one you should start with in this stage is <b>Smart-MITM</b> It is developed with the only intention to allow you to check if the MITM solution is delivering in your specific situation.
+Within the Arduino IDE 2 select on the top bar menu: File > Examples > Simcline-V2 > Smart-MITM<br>

 <b>What it does in short:</b><br>
 <img src="./images/Feather_FTMS.jpg" align="middle" width="1000" height="500" alt="Simcline in the Middle"><br>